gwprice115/YikYakTerminal/README.md

 For two hours since posting, we converted this data into one line per Yak, then shuffled it to separate for training and testing purposes.
 These processed files can be found in the "data shuffled" folder.

-All our code for analysis can be found in the "Java_code."
+All our code for analysis can be found in the "Java_code" or main folder.
 To analyze our data, we created a script to extract features, format them into input for SVMLight, and then run SVMLight for classification.

 SVMLight can be found at http://svmlight.joachims.org